vlad514/quality-take-home/README.md

-# Quality Engineer Offline Questions and Exercise
+# Quality Engineer / SDET Offline Questions and Exercise

 Greetings candidate, and welcome to the Splice Quality Engineer Offline Questions and Exercise.
 The purpose of this repo is to house questions and "take home" exercise, central to our hiring process for this role.